clemyan/safe-navigation-proxy/README.md

 #### `options.nil.unwrap`

-As noted above, the default unwrap method of nil references simply returns the first argument it is passed.
+The default unwrap method of nil references simply returns the first argument it is passed.
 The `nil.unwrap` configuration replaces the implementation.

 Type/Value | Meaning
 -----------|-----------------
-`Function` | The unwrap method of nil is `nil.unwrap`.
+`function` | The unwrap method of nil is `nil.unwrap`.
 Other | The unwrap method of nil takes no argument and returns `nil.unwrap`.

 ```JavaScript